SimonMilord/SimonMilord/README.md

 <br>
 <br>

-- 💬 Ask me about my latest project: [Stonkers](https://github.com/SimonMilord/Capstone-Project)
+- 💬 Ask me about my latest project: BookHive

 - 🚀 You can see my work [here](https://simonmilord.com/)

-- 📖 Currently learning: LWC and Apex!
+- 📖 Currently learning: LWC, Apex and PostgreSQL!

 - :mailbox: How to reach me **simon.milord@gmail.com**